10 Fastest Cars in the World in 2025

 10. Lamborghini Revuelto | Top Speed 217 mph (350 kmph)

-Lamborghini's first high-performance electrified vehicle (HPEV), the Lamborghini Revuelto , seamlessly fuses the raw symphony of a naturally aspirated V12 with the silence of electric propulsion, putting the Revuelto as the final contender on the list of the fastest cars in the world in 2025.
+Lamborghini's first high-performance electrified vehicle (HPEV), the Lamborghini Revuelto, seamlessly fuses the raw symphony of a naturally aspirated V12 with the silence of electric propulsion, an electrified blaze of exotic engineering and one of the most speedy cars in the world within its new hybrid supercar class.

 The car is built on a monocoque made entirely of carbon fiber, a structural feat that is 10% lighter and 25% stiffer than the Aventador's chassis.
 The front structure, also crafted from forged carbon fiber, enhances crash resistance and agility.